carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

       -  Name, affiliation/position, motivation for attending

--  Participants report out from previous workshops they led (10 minutes)
+-  Participants report from previous workshops they led (10 minutes)

-   -  Ask participant to share some significant accomplishments and obstacles
+   -  Ask participants to share some significant accomplishments and obstacles
    -  Any changes or additions to lesson material?